chrisbrickey/space-races/README.md

 # space_race_game
-This puzzle-solving and choose-your-own-adventure game is a multi-file game written in object-oriented code (python).
+In this object-oriented, multi-file Python game, the user is tasked with saving humanity by finding another suitable planet.
+It requires puzzle-solving in a choose-your-own-adventure style.

 ## Technology
-*
+* Python 2.7

 ## Dependencies
 *

-## Setup
+## To run this program
-* Run from terminal: `python primary.py`
+* From terminal: `python primary.py`

-## Upcoming Features
+## Future Development
+* Build out frontend in vanilla JavaScript
-* Use Sinatra to transform this into a web app game
+* Use Rack to host with custom url